Miracle1207/EconGym/document/Fiscal Policy Issues/Q5-How-do-wealth-tax-impact-wealth-concentration.md

 ![Wealth Tax Impact](../img/Fiscal%20Q5P7.jpeg)

-**Figure 7:** GDP grows fastest under the 0% property tax scenario (blue).
-The economy with the highest tax rate (green) exhibits the lowest long-run GDP level.
+**Figure 7:** GDP grows fastest under the 0% property tax scenario .
+The economy with the highest tax rate exhibits the lowest long-run GDP level.

 ![Wealth Tax Impact](../img/Fiscal%20Q5P5.jpeg)

-**Figure 8:** Social welfare is maximized in the absence of property tax (blue).
+**Figure 8:** Social welfare is maximized in the absence of property tax .

 * Although property tax can reduce inequality in the short term, it significantly suppresses GDP growth and eventually results in even greater wealth disparity over time.